iwsjanine/github-slideshow/2019-09-27-FNOL-Step-5---Claimant-Vehicle-and-Parties.md

 ### Driver

-In the **Driver** dropdown list, the following selections are available.
+In the **Driver **dropdown list, the following selections are available.

-* When you select  **Add Driver**, the **Add Driver** dialog will appear.
+* When you select  **Add Driver, **the** Add Driver** dialog will appear.
 Follow the instructions in the [Add driver / add involved and non involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#heading=h.xxnfnds39943) topic.

 * None